stefdasca/statement-translator/Kilonova/1800-1899/Processed_1841.md

 # Task

 The BR-PERM inhabitants ask Roxana to help them with this problem (it seems that witches always help people solve their problems).
-They show her a sequence of $n$ dancers and ask her to answer multiple questions: “Is the subarray of length $2^k$ that starts at dancer $i$ _cute_?”
+They show her a sequence of $n$ dancers and ask her to answer multiple questions: “Is the subarray of length $2^k$ that starts at dancer $i$ _cute_?�

 # Interaction Protocol